Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 What salary should I be making at 30?

-The median salary for Americans aged 25-34 is about $52,000.
+The median salary for Americans aged 30-34 is about $55,000.
 If you are earning above that, you are ahead of most of your peers.
+At the 75th percentile, workers in this age group earn around $78,000, and the 90th percentile reaches $105,000.
 However, salary varies enormously by location, industry, and education.
 A software engineer in San Francisco at 30 might make $180K, while a teacher in rural Kansas might make $42K.
 Both can be financially healthy — cost of living is the equalizer.

 At what age do salaries peak?

-For most Americans, salaries peak between ages 45 and 54, with a median of about $62,000 and an average of $70,000.
-After 55, median income begins to decline as some workers reduce hours, change to less demanding roles, or face age-related career headwinds.
-However, in high-income fields like medicine, law, and executive leadership, peak earnings often extend into the 60s.
+For most Americans, salaries peak between ages 45 and 49, with a median of about $63,000 and an average of $74,000.
+The 90th percentile peaks even higher at $135,000.
+After 50, median income begins to decline as some workers reduce hours, change to less demanding roles, or face age-related career headwinds.
+However, in high-income fields like medicine, law, and executive leadership, peak earnings often extend into the late 50s or 60s.

 How much does a college degree increase salary?

 A bachelor's degree holder earns a median of $72,000 compared to $42,000 for a high school diploma — a 71% increase, or roughly $30,000 more per year.
-Over a 40-year career, that gap compounds to over $1.2 million in additional earnings, even before accounting for higher savings rates and investment returns that come with higher income.
+Over a 40-year career, that gap compounds to over $1.2 million in additional earnings.
 The premium is even larger for professional degrees (MD, JD) at $120,000 median.
+But context matters: a plumber with no degree and 15 years of experience often out-earns a liberal arts graduate with $80K in student loans.

 Is the gender pay gap real?